View Search Results

 Search Results

-Empowers the community through legal, advocacy, and case management services, prioritizing disabled and low to moderate income individuals.
-Legal support spans public entitlements, housing advocacy, consumer law, family law, health insurance benefits, discrimination matters, barrier-free accessibility, and systems advocacy.
+Delivers legal, advocacy, and case management services to the community, prioritizing disabled and low to moderate income individuals.
+Legal assistance covers public entitlements, housing advocacy, consumer law, family law, health insurance benefits, discrimination matters, barrier-free accessibility, and systems advocacy.

 Provides free legal services and legal counseling to low-income individuals.
 Assists with consumer rights and debt cancellation, domestic violence and sexual assault, education, elder justice, expungements (Clearing Your Record), family and relationships, federal taxes, HIV/AIDS (rya white project), housing, immigration, public benefits, seniors, and veterans.